fuzzysteve/CREST-Market-Downloader/README.md

 Takes around 40-50 minutes to process.
 I need to work in some kind of limiter, because most people won't want everything.

+Now also needs a cacert.pem file in the same directory as the script.
+In part, so it packages nicely with pyinstaller.

+https://www.fuzzwork.co.uk/resources/CrestDownloader.zip for a packaged version, just configure the downloader.ini